opentdf/.github/profile/README.md

   * [documentation](https://github.com/opentdf/documentation): Documentation of how to get going and how these all fit together in your projects

 * Client Libraries and Software
-  * [client-cpp](https://github.com/opentdf/client-cpp): A native TDF3 and nanoTDF implementation
+  * [client-cpp](https://github.com/opentdf/client-cpp): A native TDF and nanoTDF implementation
-  * [client-web](https://github.com/opentdf/client-web): A nanoTDF (TDF3 coming soon) implementation in JavaScript for web clients and NodeJS.
+  * [client-web](https://github.com/opentdf/client-web): A nanoTDF implementation in JavaScript for web clients and NodeJS.

 ## Releases